ScuzzyFox/TagMyStickies/readme.md

 - You need Node.js to work on this project.
 Get it! https://nodejs.org/en/download/

 - Once installed, Run `npm install` in terminal at the root directory of this project to install the node packages required.
+You should run this every time you pull/fetch.

 - Create a file called `.env` in the root directory.
 It needs to have `ENVIRONMENT_CONTEXT = development` and `TELEGRAM_BOT_TOKEN = <Token>`, `SECRET_KEY=<Token>`.
 You should make your own bot for dev purposes using @botfather on telegram!
 He'll give you a token you can paste into `.env`